jacobshorterivey/FinalProject/README.md

 #### Home Page

 Upon landing at the home page, a non logged-in user can view all the shelters in the area and search for pets meeting specified conditions.
-In order to interact with other contact shelters or users, however, you have to create a profile.
+In order to interact with other shelters or users, however, you have to create a profile.

 To create a profile click the 'Login/Register' dropdown, then click the 'Register' button.